behrooz/linux-manual/ec2/resize_partition.md

 # Resize ec2 partition
-First go to ec2 volume and resize it to a size that you need
+To resize an EC2 partition, follow these steps:

-# First get the information
+# Get information
+First you need to gather information about ec2 instance volumes

 ```
 sudo lsblk